Vyral/charletta-wilson/_posts/2022-07-14-maturity-doesnt-automatically-come-with-time.md

 **1\.
 The impulsive mind.** This describes a stage like early childhood.
 We do what we want when we want, with no regard for other people.&nbsp;

 **2\.
 The imperial mind.** We’re more transactional in our relationships.
-We can cooperate with others, but we leave as soon as we don’t get what we want.
+We can cooperate with others, but we leave as soon as we don’t get what we want.<br>&nbsp;

 {% include pullquote.html %}<br><br>**3\.
 The socialized mind.** We are no longer purely transactional; instead, we grab onto norms, beliefs, and culture.
 About 58% of the adult population remains in this place.&nbsp;